Prototype1309/Employee-traquer/README.md

 - Type npm start into the terminal
 - Answer prompts in terminal to view, add, and update the database

-Link to Video of Walkthrough for Demonstration:
+Link to Video of Walkthrough for Demonstration: [click here](https://drive.google.com/file/d/1BFNzW99Ilvs-FsRH2ENWvBe0MmG4GOrZ/view)

 ## License:
 MIT